rasj81/MeteoriteAnalytics/README.md

 ```
 6. In the Kestra dashboard, navigate to "Flows" and select "Import"
 7. Navigate to the ../../Workflows folder and import the 4 workflow files. \
-*Repeat steps 6 and 7 if necessary to upload all 4*
+*Repeat steps 6 and 7 if necessary to import all 4 workflows*
 > 1-SetupKeystore.yaml
 > 2-SetupEnvironment.yaml
 > 3-IngestData.yaml